jacobvsdanniel/tf_rnn/README.md

 ```

 ## How to train and test
-1) Train a model pn OntoNotes.
+1) Train a model on OntoNotes 5.0.

 ```
 python evaluate.py 2> tmp.txt
 ```
 It generates a model file tmp.model

-2) Test the model on the test split of OntoNotes
+2) Test the model on the test split of OntoNotes 5.0

 ```
 python evaluate.py -m evaluate -s test 2> tmp.txt